Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: SIMULATIONS

 \subsection{Capacity and fidelity comparisons}

-Regarding the adaptability of two proposed schemes for capacity and fidelity, we design several experiments to verify the superiority of R-QIM in two applications.
-The first application, integrity protection, requires a watermarking method with high embedding capacity and little embedding damage.
-Thus, we compare the maximum available capacity, classification accuracy, and training loss between our proposed scheme and \cite{Guan_2020}'s with the fixed $\Delta=1$.
+In order to assess the adaptability and superiority of the two proposed schemes in terms of capacity and fidelity, we conducted several experiments to compare R-QIM with HS in two specific applications.
+The first application focuses on integrity protection, which requires a watermarking method with a high embedding capacity and minimal embedding damage.
+Therefore, we compared the maximum available capacity, classification accuracy, and training loss between our proposed scheme and the method proposed by \cite{Guan_2020} with a fixed step size $\Delta=1$.

-Considering the maximum available capacity, table \ref{Tab. fig_ss2_capacity_RQIM2HS} shows a considerable difference between R-QIM and HS.
-Regardless of group A or B, the table implies that R-QIM has a higher embedding capability than the benchmark method, which is consistent with our theoretical analysis.
+The results for the maximum available capacity are presented in Table \ref{Tab. fig_ss2_capacity_RQIM2HS}, revealing a significant difference between R-QIM and HS.
+Regardless of whether it is group A or B, the table clearly indicates that R-QIM exhibits a higher embedding capability compared to the benchmark method, which aligns with our theoretical analysis.

-As for fidelity, we compare the training loss and classification accuracy of the watermarked model embedded in different epochs by R-QIM and HS.
-Some results are presented in Fig. \ref{fig_ss2_comparison_RQIM2HS}(a)-(d), where R-QIM outperforms the benchmark method in both metrics for group A and B, and group B is more obvious than A. Notably, observations in Fig. \ref{fig_ss2_comparison_RQIM2HS}(a)-(d) also support our assumption that lower embedding distortion leads to better fidelity of watermarked model.
+Regarding fidelity, we compared the training loss and classification accuracy of the watermarked models embedded at different epochs using R-QIM and HS.
+The corresponding results are depicted in Fig. \ref{fig_ss2_comparison_RQIM2HS1}.
+It can be observed that R-QIM consistently outperforms the benchmark method in both metrics for both group A and B, with the difference being more pronounced in group B. Importantly, these observations support our assumption that lower embedding distortion leads to better fidelity of the watermarked model.